Immunodeficiencies in Horses:

 - failure to gain weight or grow normally;

 - recurrent infections with a history or primary immune deficiency in the blood line.

 In equine neonates, the clinical recognition of immunodeficiency may not be obvious because of the common presentation of failure of passive transfer of immunoglobulin and infection in this age group.
-However, infections with opportunistic organisms (e.g. Cryptosporidium parvum, Pneumocystis carinii, Candida spp., adenovirus) should alert for an immunodeficiency condition.
+However, infections with opportunistic organisms (e.g. Cryptosporidium parvum, Pneumocystis jirovecii, Candida spp., adenovirus) should alert for an immunodeficiency condition.
 In contrast, foals with recurrent respiratory infections at a later age (3-6 months of life) could present a delay in the development of their immune system, which increases their susceptibility to pathogens.
 In the adult horse, stress plays a significant role in predisposition to infections that can be managed with rest and supportive treatment; however, recurrent bacterial respiratory infections or meningitis are common manifestations of underlying immunodeficiencies.

 Immunodeficiencies can affect different elements of the immune system: